opendxl/opendxl-tie-client-python/doc/sdk/advancedgetreputationexample.rst

 The sample outputs the reputation information for a file and a certificate.

-In addition to dumping all of the reputation information received, this sample pulls out 3 specific properties for the file and certificate:
+In addition to dumping all of the reputation information received, this sample pulls out three specific properties for the file and certificate:

     * The Global Threat Intelligence (GTI) Trust Level